Kindred 108

 Gestation

-I finally got around to it, and also added in a couple of Palestinian poets who are not in the collective, but who have made a deep impression on my heart.
+Some of the poets have put out calls for people to record themselves reading poems.
+I finally got around to it, and also added in a couple of Palestinian poets who I don’t know personally, but who have made a deep impression on my heart.

 Poets